Bhutan counts the cost of trying to buy happiness

 Youth unemployment is over 9 percent and people are drifting away from the countryside, and traditional values, to the towns.

-Worst of all, Bhutan’s most recent Gross National Happiness (GNH) index, in 2010, found only 41 percent qualified as “happy”.
+Worst of all, Bhutan’s most recent Gross National Happiness GNH.L index, in 2010, found only 41 percent qualified as “happy”.

 “We have been moving away from GNH values and, like many countries, becoming more materialist,” said Thinley.